Solo Travel – Lisbon Travel Guide For The Independent Woman

 The kind of view you get from a Lisbon miradouro

 For a lesser-known travel tip, many tourists take the Santa Justa Lift for the views and because it climbs part-way up the hill to Graça.
-You can actually climb up the back steps of the lift near the Carmo Convent (which is an impressive sight to behold in its own right) for no charge to take in the views.
+You can actually climb up the back steps of the lift near the Carmo Convent (an impressive sight in its own right) for free to take in the views.

 Santa Justa Lift